Abortion-Linked Vaccines: A Moral Analysis with Michael Pakaluk and Jay Richards [transcript]

 TM: Any comments on that, Jay?

-But I think that key distinctions to keep in mind are the distinction between the issue of procurement, Michael did mention this, but of course the initial procurement of the cell line which is by an active abortion.
+JR: But I think that key distinctions to keep in mind are the distinction between the issue of procurement, Michael did mention this, but of course the initial procurement of the cell line which is by an active abortion.
 It in the cases of the cell lines that are used for the vaccines currently authorized for use in the United States, in procured, in a coordinated way to be used for this purpose.
 This couldn’t have been kind of random abortions and then the researcher goes and gets the random material of that abortion after the fact.
 It had to be coordinated for biological reasons to preserve the tissue to create these cell lines.
 That part is clear.
 And then the use by researchers, up to the present, of those cell lines for research, including the development of vaccines.
 And then the development of those vaccines, either in the development itself or the testing of the development after the fact.
 That’s a distinct issue or distinct issues.
 And then the use of the vaccine by third parties, so in this case, any person who might want to get the vaccine.
-And then the distinctions that are made, so far as I can tell among at least official Catholic voices from the Pope to the current CDF and the Bishops Conference, is to say that use of these vaccines for Catholics can be licit, can be—doesn’t mean that it’s always licit under all circumstances or that it’s always licit for everyone.
-Nor does that mean necessarily that it’s always praiseworthy, nor does it mean that it should be mandated.

 For me it was actually the discussion of mandating this thing that honestly got me involved in this issue because of the fact that we are clearly crossing a line here in which the conscience would be bound in the other direction.
 So anyone that objects for the reasons that Michael mentioned suddenly finds him- or herself being coerced into receiving the vaccines.
-That’s the sort of opposite side of the binding of conscience claim that it would “always be licit”, and there seem to be some voices in the Church that have said that.
+That’s the sort of opposite side of the binding of conscience claim that it would “always be illicit”, and there seem to be some voices in the Church that have said that.
 I personally think, and I have told every Catholic that asks me this question, “What does the Church teach?”
 I say “Google Dignitas Personae and read it.”
 That’s the most authoritative document.
-It was written outside the heat of passion, not the middle of the COVID crisis, in 2008.
-It’s extremely well argued, it’s very careful, and in terms of the hierarchy of authority it has to have greater authority than something that the US Bishops’ Conference says in, frankly, the heat of a moral contagion and a moral panic that is not conducive to careful moral reasoning.

 MP: Yeah, though they’ll add a tag at the end that the use of vaccines has to be voluntary, and I think that’s kind of a catchall that allows people to draw upon those conditions if they want.
 But they never really teach them, and I think that there’s a reason for that.
 Because if you look at the medical literature, and going back maybe 70 or 80 years because this always wasn’t the case in the medical profession, there’s a very very strong alertness to what’s called vaccine hesitancy.
 So they have a very utilitarian rationalist way of calculating whether vaccines are justified.
 And they think anyone who dissents from that is irrational and there’s really no good reason to dissent from these vaccines in general.
 And there has been a lot of irrationality connected with resistance to the vaccines.
 So they construe or conflate principled objection to these vaccines based on their roots in abortion to just irrationality.
 And I think that some of our bishops have too quickly sided with that elitist attitude.
 I actually know Catholic editors who have turned down my pieces trying to make scope for conscience, on the grounds that it will add fuel to irrational vaccine hesitancy.
 And you find this throughout the whole realm of social media and the internet.
 And that’s one of the reasons that you can’t put this video on YouTube, because they don’t want there to be any kind of resistance to taking vaccines at all.